-Microsoft Excel is the go-to software for many.
+Microsoft Excel is the go-to spreadsheet for many.
 However, some data entry methods lead to errors.
 One example is when you want to restrict the entries on an Excel drop-down list based on a previous condition.
-This tutorial will show how to use a dependent drop down list in Excel to avoid errors.
-(Includes example spreadsheet)
+This tutorial will show how to create a dependent Excel drop-down list to avoid errors.
+(Includes practice worksheet)

 Benefits of Excel Dependent Lists

-- It limits the list data box choices to valid entries.
+- The list items are restricted to valid entries.

-- It’s faster to find the correct entry because you’re not seeing all the agents.
-So you might think of this as a conditional filter for the second drop-down list.
+- Finding the correct entry is faster because you’re not seeing all the agents.
+So, you might think of this as a conditional filter for the second drop-down list.

-To build these conditional list boxes, we’ll use some items we’ve discussed before and some new ones.
-I’m also using Microsoft 365, but earlier Excel versions will work.
+We’ll use some features and simple formulas we’ve discussed before to build these lists.
+I also used Microsoft 365, but earlier Microsoft Excel versions will work.